Speaker Biographies and Sessions Information

-Workshop: The ZZZ Theory — is that a total snooze (no sleeping in class!) or a way to make your writing better?
-Learn how to use the three Zs in writing— put zip into your stories by writing what you feel.
-Check out how to zap your characters to life and find out how to zoom into the action of a story with some fun activities and real-life writing tips.
+Workshop: The ZZZ secret— is that a total snooze or a way to make your writing better?
+Learn how to use the three Zs in writing— put zip into your stories by writing what you feel, check out how to zap your characters to life and find ways to zoom into the action of a story with some fun activities and real-life writing tips.

 Presenter: Shenaaz Nanji